AntiKippi/digiRipper/README.md

 The parameter `USE_CACHED` specifies if already downloaded files should be used.
 This might be faster but can lead to errors if a cached file is invalid, so turn it off if you experience errors.

+The parameter `INTERACTIVE` specifies if the script should be interactive or not (prompt for confirmation before starting download)

+The parameter `GENERATE_PDF` specifies if a PDF file should be created from the downloaded files.
+If PDF generation is turned off, a script to generate the pdf file will be placed in the output directory instead.
+NOTE: This option implies that no cleanup will be done!

 ### Execution

 If you have set all parameters you can now download your book by just running the script.
 This will create a PDF file containing the book in the directory specified by the `OUTPUT_DIRECTORY` variable.
+You can also pass the values for the parameters via command line arguments.

 ## Dependencies